Binary vs Forex - The Pros And Cons

 The format you choose is dependent on your preferences.
 You may be less of a risk taker and like to know up front what the outcome will be or you may be comfortable with Forex trading and the risks associated.
 You may be an experienced hand that likes to trade both.
-One of the major factors to consider, apart from the investment factor, is whether you will find it enjoyable and comfortable to trade and which one suits your style.
+One of the significant factors to consider, apart from the investment factor, is whether you will find it enjoyable and comfortable to trade and which one suits your style.

 The Final Pros And Cons

-In binary trading there is still the option to get a percentage of the money invested back with an unsuccessful trade.
-With a Forex trade you lose it all on an unsuccessful outcome.
+In binary trading, there is still the option to get a percentage of the money invested back with an unsuccessful trade.
+With a Forex trade, you lose it all on an unsuccessful outcome.
 There are also options to rollover binary trades to give the asset a chance to recover if it's not doing as well as anticipated.

 When it comes to fundamental investing itself and the ease of use then again binary trading comes out as the more natural way.
 All you need to do is choose the asset, decide how much to invest, select the time of expiry and press the button to trade.
 It isn't as simple in Forex, and the process is more involved and complicated, you need a solid strategy or signals.
 In fact, for a beginner, binary is the simpler of the two.